QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 .. _`Section 5.1.2.2 of the LTE RLC protocol specification`: https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=2438

-LtePdcp - UE Side
+NrPdcp - UE Side
 =================

-Like what we have seen at RLC layer, the incoming PDCP PDUs are received at ``LtePdcp::DoReceivePdu()`` method.
-The header is removed and the packet is then transmitted to the ``LteUeRrc``, which straightly pass the packet to ``EpcUeNas`` and then ``NrUeNetDevice``.
+Like what we have seen at RLC layer, the incoming PDCP PDUs are received at ``NrPdcp::DoReceivePdu()`` method.
+The header is removed and the packet is then transmitted to the ``NrUeRrc``, which straightly pass the packet to ``NrEpcUeNas`` and then ``NrUeNetDevice``.

 Packet latency
 ##############

-Latency can be evaluated with the same method used for :numref:`LteRlcUm-UESide-packetlatency`.
+Latency can be evaluated with the same method used for :numref:`NrRlcUm-UESide-packetlatency`.
-``LteUeRrc`` and ``EpcUeNas`` acts transparently and do not add any additional latency.
+``NrUeRrc`` and ``NrEpcUeNas`` acts transparently and do not add any additional latency.

 Packet drops
 ############